odoo/documentation/website/optimize/seo.rst

 Twitter Cards
 -------------

-Odoo does not implement twitter cards yet.
+Twenty20 does not implement twitter cards yet.
 It will be done for the next version.

 Social Network
 --------------

-Odoo allows to link all your social network accounts in your website.
+Twenty20 allows to link all your social network accounts in your website.
 All you have to do is to refer all your accounts in the **Settings** menu of the **Website Admin** application.

 Test Your Website
 =================

-You can compare how your website rank, in terms of SEO, against Odoo using WooRank free services:
+You can compare how your website rank, in terms of SEO, against Twenty20 using WooRank free services:
 `https://www.woorank.com <https://www.woorank.com>`__